nhoening/gritttt-rss/greader-import/README.md

 # Importing

-1. Execute the `import.py` script (tell it your user Id & the feed ID when it asks for them).
+1. Execute the `import.py` script.
+Tell it your user Id & the feed ID when it asks for them, and decide if you want shared and/pr starred items.
 You should now have a file called `tt-import.sql` in this directory.

 2. Import the resulting SQL in `tt-import-sql` into your tt-rss database (via some import functionality, e.g. with myphpadmin).